griojas/quality-over-quantity/README.md

 * pyenv (optional, recommended).

 * Build pipeline
 By default the service uses Circle Ci to run builds for every commit pushed to the repository on any branch.
+Review the file located in ```.circleci/config.yml```

 # Using the service locally